xLightsSequencer/xLights/README.txt

-   -- bug (cjd) Don't crash when loading perspectives menu if current perspective not defined -- bug (cjd) Update default perspective if it is renamed -- bug (cjd) Reload default perspective on show directory change - fixes issue #601 -- bug (keithsw) Fix matrix faces not able to be changed to scaled.
+   -- bug (cjd) Don't crash when loading perspectives menu if current perspective not defined -- bug (cjd) Update default perspective if it is renamed -- bug (cjd) Reload default perspective on show directory change - fixes issue #601 -- bug (keith) Fix matrix faces not able to be changed to scaled.
 It always resets to centred.
-   -- bug (keithsw) For text effect with no movement ... x start slider was being ignored.
+   -- bug (keith) For text effect with no movement ... x start slider was being ignored.
 Fixed.
-   -- bug (keithsw) Fix vertical fade on colorwash effect.
+   -- bug (keith) Fix vertical fade on colorwash effect.
 It only worked if horizontal fade was also selected.
    -- bug (dkulp) Check the file extension based on the lowercase version of the extension, so *.lms and *.LMS both work -- enh (gil) NEW: Multiple Previews
    -- bug (gil) Fix SuperStar import for Scenes to account for scaling changes to the Pictures effect.